Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 (b) void putValues(int *arr, int size);
 ```

-(a) I will put inline function's declaraion and definition in a header because of the one definition rule (ODR) for inline functions, an identical definition for the function must exist in every translation unit that uses it.
-Therefore, when each source file need to use inline functions they can just get them directly from header files.
+(a) I will put inline function's declaraion and definition in a header because of two reasons.
+One is about definition rule (ODR) for inline functions, an identical definition for the function must exist in every translation unit that uses it.
+The second reason is that we do not need to define this inline function again in each source file which will optimize the program's performance.

 (b) I will also put this function's declaration in a header file since it is just a normal function.